 Every girl gang has that Bong friend who will step out in the prettiest saree during Durga Pujo.
-Arguably one of the most recognisable saree style, the Aatpoure or Ghorua is draped without pleats.
+Arguably one of the most recognisable saree styles, the Aatpoure or Ghorua is draped without pleats.
 Its signature look comes from the pallu that is tossed over your left shoulder.
-Get help with draping this style and maybe tie a bunch of keys at the end of the pallu if you wish to commit fully!
+Get help with draping this style and maybe tie a bunch of keys at the end of the pallu if you wish to commit fully.

-Worn by both men and women of the region, the most popular outing for this style has been in the picture frames Indian families who pose in the traditional garb on their vacation!
+Worn by both men and women of the region, the most popular outing for this style has been in the picture frames of Indian families who pose in the traditional garb on their vacation.
 These robe like garments are either ankle or knee length, with rich embroidery on the neck and sleeves.
 Try one on to create your own ‘Alia Bhatt in Highway’ moment.

 POPxo Recommends: Kashmiri Embroidered Pheran Kurta (Rs 999)

-A vision in white and gold, this is one of the earliest forms of saree, which covered only the lower part of the body.
+A vision in white and gold, this is one of the earliest styles of saree, which essentially covered only the lower part of the body.
 Modern women today often wear it for weddings and Onam, in the form of a half saree with a blouse usually mirroring the saree border.
 A very simple yet elegant piece of clothing, this Kerala saree will be a breath of fresh air for the lovers of all things saree.

 Mekhla Chador is a two-piece garment, with a print-heavy cloth (Mekhla) draped at the bottom and a lighter fabric on top which is the Chador.
 With many designers from the Northeast coming front and centre in the Indian fashion scene, we expect to see this style more often.
-More recently, a variety of Mekhla Chador was presented by designer Sanjukta Dutta at the Lakme Fashion Week Summer Resort 2018 show.
+Recently, a variety of Mekhla Chador was presented by designer Sanjukta Dutta at the Lakme Fashion Week Summer Resort 2018 show.